 “People should always be mindful when accessing the home equity they have built in their home regardless of the market,” says Tom Parrish, head of retail lending product management at BMO Harris Bank.
 “They should think about prudent ways that they can utilize their home equity to help them make real financial progress.”

 The funds from a HELOC can be used for almost anything, from college tuition to medical expenses.
 But two of the most common reasons to get a HELOC are to finance home improvements and to consolidate debt.
 The flexible nature of a HELOC really shines in situations where you don’t know exactly how much your expenses will be or if you have ongoing expenses, because you’ll only have to pay for what you actually spend (plus interest).

 “People that are doing huge home improvement projects where they’re going to be incurring the costs in stages really look to the HELOC because they’re going to borrow the money only when they need it,” McBride says.

-But “don’t get it just for the case of getting it, or get it just because you can,” says Sidney Divine, a financial planner at Divine Wealth Strategies in Atlanta.
-“Over the long run it may not be right for you.”
+But “don’t get [a HELOC] just for the sake of getting it, or get it just because you can,” says Sidney Divine, a financial planner at Divine Wealth Strategies in Atlanta.
+“Over the long run, it may not be right for you.”